Subhas Chandra Bose Biography

 Bose founded the ‘Free India Center’ in Berlin and created the Indian Legion out of Indian prisoners of war who had previously fought for the British in North Africa.
 Almost 3000 Indian prisoners of war signed up for the Free India Legion.

-Germany’s defeat in the war and the eventual retreat of the German army led Bose to believe that the German army was no longer in position to help India drive out the British from their motherland.
+Germany’s defeat in the war and the eventual retreat of the German army led Bose to believe that the German army was no longer in a position to help India drive out the British from their motherland.

 Devastated, Bose slipped out of Germany aboard a submarine to reach Japan in 1943.

-Bose’s arrival at Singapore gave hopes of revival of the INA (Indian National Army), which was originally founded in 1942 by Captain General Mohan Singh and then headed by nationalist leader Rash Behari Bose.
+Bose’s arrival in Singapore gave hopes of revival of the INA (Indian National Army), which was originally founded in 1942 by Captain General Mohan Singh and then headed by nationalist leader Rash Behari Bose.
 Rash Behari Bose handed complete control of the organization to Subhas Chandra Bose.
 The INA came to be known as the ‘Azad Hind Fauj.’
 Subsequently, Subhas came to be known as ‘Netaji.’

-The ‘Azad Hind Fauj’ expanded considerably and started functioning under a provisional government, ‘Azad Hind Government.’
+The ‘Azad Hind Fauj’ expanded considerably and started functioning under a provisional government, the ‘Azad Hind Government.’
 They had their own postage stamps, currency, courts, and civil codes and were recognized by nine Axis states.

 With their first commitment at the Burma front, the army fought a competitive battle against the British and managed to hoist the Indian national flag on the grounds of Imphal, Manipur.